-Despite the continuing economic challenges in the local economy, the City's "Decade of Investment" is nearing completion during the City's 2008-09 through 2012-13 Five-Year Capital Improvement Program (the "CIP").
-In Fiscal Year 2007-08, community facilities were added to the City's inventory with the completion of fire station construction and improvements, neighborhood parks projects and library projects.
-These projects, which could not have been accomplished without voter approval of \$598.82 million in general obligation debt, provide significant enhancements to our community.
-The Fiscal Year 2008-09 through 2012-13 Five-Year CIP totals \$2.4 billion, which includes the final issuance of voter approved general obligation debt in the spring of 2009.
-During this five year period, the Police Substation in South San Jose is also scheduled for completion.
+Despite the continuing economic challenges in the local economy, the City's "Decade of Investment" is nearing completion.
+In Fiscal Year 2008-09, community facilities were added to the City's inventory with the completion of public safety projects, neighborhood parks projects and library projects.
+These projects, which could not have been accomplished without voter approval of \$598.8 million in general obligation debt, provide significant enhancements to our community.
+The City's 2010-14 Capital Improvement Program (the "CIP") totals \$1.6 billion, which includes the final issuance of voter approved general obligation debt in the spring of 2010 for the libraries and public safety programs.

-In addition to providing funds for CIP projects, the City also provides financing to support an aggressive affordable housing program.
-The Finance Department Debt Management staff continues to be a key partner with the Housing Department in providing viable financing plans to facilitate delivery of these necessary housing units to the community.
+In addition to providing funds for the City's CIP projects, the City also provides financing through 20% Housing Set-Aside funds and other restricted funds to support an aggressive affordable housing program.
+Debt Management staff continues to be a key partner with the Housing Department in providing viable financing plans to facilitate delivery of these necessary affordable housing units to the community.